 New Orleans Saints: Ranking the four No. 2 wide receivers in the NFC South

-Let’s take a look at the No. 2 wide receivers coming out of the NFC South and where they stack up.
+Let’s take a look at the best No. 2 wideout in the NFC South.